Ethiopian Food & Drink

 Areke

-Arake is a traditional home-distilled alcoholic drink from grains, malt, and Gesho leafe or hops.
-Areke can be commonly served in social settings and gatherings; the drink is famous for its high alcohol content.
+Areke is a traditional home-distilled alcoholic drink made from grains, malt, and Gesho leaves.
+It is commonly served during social gatherings and celebrations and is famous for its strong alcohol content.

 Tella